antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

   ...
 Straightforward application of LLM abilities and literate programming tools.
 - **Named entity recognition**
   ...
 How obtain music album names and release dates and tabulate or plot them.
+- **Statistics of output data types**
+  ...
+Illustration why programmers need streamlining solutions for LLMs.
 - **Other workflows**
   ...
 Outline of other workflows using LLM chat objects.
 (Also provided by "LLM::Functions".)

+**Remark:** Most of the sections have a sub-section titled "Exercise questions".
+The reader is the secondary target audience for those.
+The primary target are LLMs to respond them.
+(Another article is going to discuss the staging and evaluating of those LLM answers.)

 ### Packages and LLM access